ElliottjPierce/noiz/book/src/quick-start/smooth-noise.md

 let noise = Noise::<MixCellValues<
     OrthoGrid,
     Linear,
-    Random<UNorm, f32>
+    Random<UNorm, f32>,
 >>::default();
 let value: f32 = noise.sample(Vec2::new(1.5, 2.0));
 ```

 Here, `MixCellValues` is told to mix values over each domain cell, sourced from `OrthoGrid`, by the `Linear` curve, where each value comes from `Random<UNorm, f32>`.

-Note that `MixCellValues` only really works with `OrthoGrid` or a custom `Partitioner` you make.
+> Note that `MixCellValues` only really works with `OrthoGrid` variants (more on those later) or a custom `Partitioner` you make.
-It is possible to implement for other shapes, but they are not worth it for the runtime cost.
+It is possible to implement mixing for other shapes, but they are not worth it for the runtime cost.

 Regardless, values noise produces this:

 ![linear value noise image](../images/linear-value-noise.jpeg)